Markbnj/venv2docker/README.md

 resulting image will be `my_repo/my_test_image:beta`.
 A repository path is required to push the image to the docker hub manually, or using the `-p/--push` option.

+`venv2docker --base=ubuntu:15.10 --name=my_repo/my_test_image --tag=beta my_test_env`

+The default base image for builds is debian jessie, however you can use the `-b/--base` option to set any base image you want to use by name.

+`venv2docker --base=ubuntu:15.10 --name=my_repo/my_test_image --tag=beta --apt=libxml2,libxslt1-dev my_test_env`

+The python depndencies captured by a virtualenv don't always record all the dependencies of a project.
+If you need to install packages with apt you can do so using the `--apt` option as shown above.
+Packages are installed after `apt-get update -y` is run, and before any additional pip dependencies are installed.